Khedubaba/NotesAppMVVM/README.md

 # NotesAppMVVM
 Android Architecture Example.
 A Notes app made by using MVVM architecture with Room, LiveData, Navigation and ViewModel.

-Notes on Android Architectre Components
+## Notes on Android Architectre Components

-1.Android Architectre Components are different bunch of libraries which help to build more robust and maintainable apps
+1. Android Architectre Components are different bunch of libraries which help to build more robust and maintainable apps

 2. When apps get biggere the tightly coupled code becomes problem (All code on single page is bad also called speghatie code)